OlivierHnt/RadiiPolynomial.jl/docs/src/index.md

 # RadiiPolynomial.jl

-**RadiiPolynomial validates a numerical solution to an equation** by computing rigorously a radius ``r`` such that a true solution exists within a closed ball (and is the only one there) centered at the approximation and of radius ``r``.
+**RadiiPolynomial is a software library to validate a numerical solution to an equation** by computing rigorously a radius ``r`` such that an exact solution exists within a closed ball (and is the only one there) centered at the approximation and of radius ``r``.

 Here is a complete computer-assisted proof for the initial value problem